-A licensee must give notice of the appointment, cancellation or termination of any manager, temporary manager or acting manager, within 48 hours of the appointment, cancellation or termination, to both the licensing inspector and Police (if the temporary manager or acting manager is appointed for 48 consecutive hours or less then no notification is required).
-A notification form is available through your local council website.
-Email the notification to the licensing inspector and Police.
+A licensee must give notice of the appointment, cancellation or termination of any manager, temporary manager or acting manager, within 48 hours of the appointment, cancellation or termination to both the Licensing Inspector and Police (if the temporary manager or acting manager is appointed for 48 consecutive hours or less then no notification is required).
+This document is available through your local council website.
+Email the notification to the Licensing Inspector and Police.